cloudaware/compliance-policies/ce/ca/azure/storage/trusted-azure-services-exceptions/description.md

 Connect-AzAccount Set-AzContext -Subscription <subscription ID> Get-AzStorageAccountNetworkRuleset -ResourceGroupName <resource group> -Name <storage account name> |Select-Object Bypass
 ```

-If the resultant output from the above command shows `NULL`, that storage account configuration is out of compliance with this check.
-If the result of the above command shows `AzureServices`, that storage account configuration is in compliance with this check.
+If the response from the above command is `None`, the storage account configuration is out of compliance with this check.
+If the response is `AzureServices`, the storage account configuration is in compliance with this check.

 ### From Azure Policy